filecoin-project/specs/state-machine.md

 ### Actor Creation

 There are two mechanisms by which an actor can be created.
-By explicitly invoking `exec` on the `Init` actor, and by sending a message to a public key address (secp256k1 or BLS, address types 1 and 3 respectively).
+By explicitly invoking `exec` on the `Init` actor, and by sending a message to a `Public Key` typed `Address`.

 Calling `exec` to create an actor should generate an Actor address, and register it in the state tree (see [Init Actor](actors.md#init-actor) for more details).